vsolovyov/blog/content/quickly-looking-for-developers.md

 +++
 title = "Quickly looking for developers?" date = 2020-08-11
-[extra]
-draft = true
 +++

-Because there is a significant shortage of experienced developers on the market and has been for quite some time, you almost never have a queue of great candidates for a newly opened position.
+Because there is a significant shortage of experienced developers on the market and has been for quite some time, you rarely have a queue of great candidates for a newly opened position.

 It’s common for engineers to groan about irrelevant spammy requests from clueless recruiters on LinkedIn with “We think you can be a great fit for our job opening.
 You’ll develop our front-end in KubeScript and you need 15 years of experience in Kafka”.

-This isn’t surprising, given the current market - how much time would an experienced developer need to find a job?
+This isn’t surprising, given the current market — how much time would an experienced developer need to find a job?
 Not the best and most fulfilling job of their life, but just some job with enough compensation to support their family.